balena-io-modules/mahler-rs/README.md

 Modern infrastructure requires intelligent automation that can adapt to changing conditions.
 Traditional static workflows become unmanageable as system complexity grows - you end up with brittle scripts that break when conditions change.

 Mahler solves this by using [automated planning](https://en.wikipedia.org/wiki/Automated_planning_and_scheduling) to generate workflows dynamically.
-Instead of writing complex conditional logic, you define simple jobs with their constraints.
-The planner automatically discovers the right sequence of operations to reach your target state.
+Instead of writing complex conditional logic, in Mahler, tasks are defined via simple Rust functions.
+The planner automatically discovers the right sequence of operations to reach a desired target state.

 ## Core Features

-- **Job-based architecture** - Define operations as Rust functions that operate on typed state
+- **Simple API** - system state is defined as Rust structs with the help of the provided [derive](https://crates.io/crates/mahler-derive) crate.
+  Allowed tasks are defined as pure Rust functions acting on a part or the whole system state.
+- **State engine with integrated planner** - tasks are configured as jobs in a `Worker` domain.
+On a new target state, the worker will look for necessary changes to reach the target and look for a workflow that allows to reach the target from the current state.
-- **Concurrent execution** - Planner detects when jobs can run concurrently based on state paths
+- **Concurrent execution** - the internal planner detects when tasks can run concurrently based on state paths
-- **JSON state model** - System state represented as JSON with path-based job targeting
-- **Effect isolation** - Jobs separate planning logic from actual I/O operations
-- **Automatic re-planning** - Re-computes workflow when runtime conditions change
+- **Automatic re-planning** - re-computes workflow when runtime conditions change
-- **Structured logging** - Built-in tracing integration for workflow execution monitoring
+- **Observable runtime** - monitor the evolving state of the system from the Worker API.
+For more detailed logging, the library uses the [tracing crate](https://crates.io/crates/tracing).
+- **Easy to debug** - worker observable state and known goals allow easy replicability when issues occur.

 ## Basic Usage

-In Mahler, a **Job** is a reusable operation you define (like "increment counter").
-A **Task** is that job applied to a specific context (like "increment counter 'a' to value 5").
+In Mahler, a **Task** is an operation on a part of the system state that may chose to make changes given some target.
+It is defined as a pure Rust function.
+A **Job** is the configuration of the task to an operation on an operation on the system state.
+For instance a **task** may be "increment counter", but the **job** defines "use the 'increment counter' task for every counter that requires an update operation to reach the target".

 This separation lets the planner compose your jobs into workflows that achieve complex state transitions.
 Jobs are evaluated during planning to determine applicability to a given target and later executed at runtime.
-This duality needs to be built into the job definition.

 We'll create a system controller for a simple counting system.
-Let's define a job that operates on i32
+Let's define a task that operates on i32

 ```rust
 use std::time::Duration;